onzfonz/comp227/src/content/0/en/part0c.md

 Click on the Node interpreter dropdown, and select ***Add...->Add local...***.
 Click the home button, then select ***.nvm/current/bin/node.exe*** and click ***OK*** to close both windows.

+***Remember that you'll have to do all of these steps (including the token generation if you don't save the token somewhere) for each computer that you use.***

 ### 9: Make changes

 By this point, your project should be open.